 Pronounced: HIRSH-sprung ah–SO-shee-ay-ted ENT-ero-co-LYE-tis

 Hirschsprung’s-associated enterocolitis (HAEC) is a complication of Hirschsprung’s disease .
 This is a rare condition that occurs in babies.
 It occurs when there are no nerve cells in the bowel.
-These nerve cells normally help control the bowel muscles that allow feces to move through the colon.
+These nerve cells normally help control the bowel muscles that allow stool to move through the colon.
 The absence of these cells results in a bowel obstruction.
 This prevents normal bowel movements.

 Enterocolitis is an inflammation or infection of the bowel.
 HAEC can happen suddenly and requires immediate care by a doctor.
 In most cases, hospital care is needed.